cse110-fa22-group33/cse110-fa22-group33/specs/adrs/11112022-Weekly-Calendar-UI.md

 * Set interval displayed which does not include all 24 hrs

 ### Relationship between Components (Buttons):
-* User able to naviagte back to monthly calendar from weekly
+* User able to navigate back to monthly calendar from weekly
 * User able to add/edit tasks from those that currently exist within week
 * User able to navigate to home page (current tasks)